 A driving rationale for starting United Baristas was to enable a full and productive working life for coffee equipment to help lower the industry’s environmental impacts.

 By facilitating the buying and selling of used equipment, we understood that this would support the ongoing viability of the coffee industry, help baristas and businesses to achieve their goals and lower the industry’s carbon emissions.

-United Baristas Marketplace was our first service.
+United Baristas started as a marketplace connecting buyers with sellers of used coffee equipment.
 Over time we’ve also added services to: